 Cressy Street Townhouses by Megowan Architectural

-Located on a leafy established street in the inner Melbourne suburb of Malvern, two new elegant townhouses designed by Megowan Architectural stand seamlessly side by side without revealing the softer elements that can be found within.
+Located on a leafy established street in the inner Melbourne suburb of Malvern, Cressy Street Townhouses project consists of elegant homes designed by Megowan Architectural standing seamlessly side by side without revealing the softer elements that can be found within.

 Photography by Peter Clarke